moar82/jMetalPy/README.md

   * wifi_integrated: this field is not used by our approach
   * price: this field is not used by our approach
   * val: preference assigned from the user typically 1 to n.
 The higher the value, the most that you want to use it to deploy your javascript file on this device.

+ *  A **harness.C** file that will embedded Duktape interpreter to execute (and mesure memory usage) of the JavaScript you wnat to deploy.

 ## Usage
 ```bash